ieee-uvce-cs/ncode/editorials/October-2020/The-Comic-Con-Conundrum.md

 # Solution

 - The problem statement can be diveded into two parts
-  - First part is to find the number of co-primes of n from 1-n also called as [Euler’s Totient function](https://en.wikipedia.org/wiki/Euler%27s_totient_function) .
+  - First part is to find the number of co-primes of n from 1-n also called as [Euler’s Totient function](https://en.wikipedia.org/wiki/Euler%27s_totient_function) Since the constraints are less this can be done even in brute force.
   - Other part of the function is to find number of subsequences.
 It can be observed that the number of subsequences for n websites is the (n/2)th catalan number.
 - Since the number of testecases is more this problem require pre-calculation.